A definitive guide to Hair Colour

-Or to look in the mirror and see what used to be your natural hair colour – without the gray?
+Or to look in the mirror and see what used to be your natural hair colour – without the grey?

 If so, take heart.
 You're in good company.
 Colour is still one of the fastest-growing and most exciting services offered in today's professional hair salons.
 It has a following as diverse as teenagers aiming to shock with deep blue locks to adults looking to recapture the sun-kissed highlights of youth, or simply erase a few years by covering unwelcome grey.

 When it comes to self-expression, the times are, indeed, good.
-Gone are the days when colour was considered a hush-hush service – remember the popular advertising slogan, Only her hairdresser knows for sure?
+Gone are the days when colour was considered a hush-hush service – remember the popular advertising slogan, only her hairdresser knows for sure?
 Colour, you see, has come charging out of the closet.
-Today, young and old, male and female are wearing it like a badge of honor.
+Today, young and old, male and female are wearing it like a badge of honour.

 But how does one successfully enter this age-defying, fashionable world and emerge with truly delightful results?

 The secret, unsurprisingly, is knowledge – knowing the possibilities, limitations, maintenance and pitfalls.
 Only then can one make the best choices and live happily ever after in the wonderful world of colour!
 That is the reason we use hairdressers for the best quality hair colour and not off the shelf box hair colour that inevitably leads to you requiring an expensive corrective colour.

 Simply calling the salon and booking an appointment for "colour" won't get you very far.
 There are as many types of colour services as there are salons listed in the local directory.

 So, let's start with a few insights to the world of colour!